HipsterBrown/xs-dev/docs/src/pages/en/introduction.md

 CLI for automating the setup and usage of [Moddable XS tools](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/Moddable%20SDK%20-%20Getting%20Started.md)

 The Moddable SDK and associated dev board tooling is incredibly empowering for embedded JS hardware development, however the set up process can be tedious to follow when getting started.
-This project aims to streamline the install and environment configuration requirements across platforms in just a few commands.
+This project aims to streamline the installation and environment configuration requirements across platforms in just a few commands.

 **This project is a work in progress and should be considered pre-1.0.**